Juloos/MCDatapack.BetterBacap/storage_description.md

         // The alignment format of the right-justified text in the page.
         // One of "normal", "spaced", "aligned", "spaced_aligned"
         align: "spaced_aligned",

+        // Progress bar settings
+        progress_bar: {
+            // The lenth of the bar itself, in number of `|` characters.
+            bar_len: 64,
+            // The percentage of the total progress with numbers (%).
+            // One of "none", "left_outside", "right_outside",
+            //   "left_inside", "right_inside", "center_inside"
+            percent: "right_outside"
+        },

         // The page initial setup, with the default number of pages (3).
         page: [{}, {}, {}],